doggodgcodes/onechar/README.md

-# onechar
+# onechar/anychar
 Quick programming language made in Python 3.
 Uses OneCompiler version of Python and Lua, so don't expect full accuracy.
-Heavily inspired by the esolang brainf**k.
+This is an esoteric language and certain programs work between two esolangs. <!-- Heavily inspired by the esolang brainf**k. -->

 DO NOT MAKE IT POPULAR